BrendonONeill/css-helper/README.md

 - To be able to change units e.g. (px, rem, em, etc...)
 - Flex and grid layouts
 - Animations
-- Css specificity calculator
+- CSS specificity calculator

 ## More information
-Only built for laptop screen for now just wanted to deploy a basic version before cleaning up UI and sorting out screen sized layouts.
+Only built for laptop screens for now just wanted to deploy a basic version before cleaning up UI and sorting out screen-sized layouts.